-Healthy eating during pregnancy is essential for the proper growth and development of a baby.
+Healthy pregnancy snacks and meals are essential for the proper growth and development of a baby.
 In fact, the nutrition that a baby receives while it is in the womb can have a positive influence on how they develop, grow and learn for their entire life!

-However, when a woman is pregnant, there are a lot of do’s and don’ts, and these can be confusing and overwhelming at times.
-Both sides of this list can be pretty exhaustive, and exhaustion is the last thing a pregnant mother needs.
+However, when a woman is pregnant, there are a lot of do’s and don’ts, and these can get confusing and overwhelming at times.
+Both sides of this list can be pretty exhaustive, but exhaustion is the last thing a pregnant mother needs.
 Therefore, here is a simplified guide on what to eat and what not to eat during pregnancy:

 During pregnancy, your need for certain nutrients increases.
 These include: